 Standard calibration data are observations of calibrators needed to perform the correct calibration of the scientific data.
-They include the bandpass, amplitude, phase and polarization observations taken during PI observations as well as grid survey observations run by the Joint ALMA Observatory.
+They include the bandpass, amplitude, phase and polarization observations taken during PI observations as well as grid survey observations run by the JAO.

-All standard calibration data that have passed QA2, whether generated from Joint ALMA Observatory observations or PI observations, have no proprietary period and will in the future be accessible separately from the ALMA archive.
+All standard calibration data that have passed QA2, whether generated from JAO or PI observations, have no proprietary period and will in the future be accessible separately from the ALMA archive.
+Until then, PIs may request the delivery of such data to the corresponding ARC via the Helpdesk.
+Such requests will be handled by each ARC on a best-effort basis.